10Duke/event-api/README.md

 # EventApi

-API model for communicating with 10Duke Event Data
+Common API for using the Event Data service